osa1/tiny/ARCHITECTURE.md

 tiny, where when the user types `C-x` (or pastes a multi-line text) and tiny runs `$EDITOR` (if the variable is set) with the contents of the input field as the editor's buffer contents.
 On exit `activate` called to show tiny again.

+`termbox_simple` does not depend on other tiny crates.